chriskuehl/puppet-pre-commit-hooks/README.md

     -   id: puppet-validate
         args: [--parser=future]

-This option will only work for Puppet 3.
-For Puppet 4, just use a updated version of `puppet` to run these hooks and remove the argument.

 Any other arguments to `puppet-validate` will be fed directly to `puppet parser validate`, as long as they are in the format `--arg=value`.